Certifications / Microsoft

 Implement Secure Governance

-The most critical aspect of secure data governance is possessing well-trained employees.
-It is vital that experts oversee the vast amount of information located on the Azure Security Center.
-While that may seem rather obvious to have well-trained employees administer Azure Cloud, it can sometimes fall through the cracks for a couple of reasons.
+The most critical aspect of secure data governance is having well-trained employees.
+Experts are vital for overseeing the vast information on the Azure Security Center.
+While it may seem obvious to have well-trained employees administer Azure Cloud, it can sometimes fall through the cracks for several reasons.

-One, a corporation may initially underestimate the level of complexity associated with cloud governance.
-Secondly, deadlines and skill shortages may impede their search for qualified candidates.
+One is that a corporation may initially underestimate the complexity associated with cloud governance.
+Two, deadlines and skill shortages may impede their search for qualified candidates.
 In this case, recruiting from within may be a great choice.
-That being said, the first best practice of secure data governance is ensuring the Azure administrators have a thorough understanding of their duties.
+The first best practice of secure data governance is ensuring that Azure administrators thoroughly understand their duties.

 Create Admin Accounts Proactively

 Now that your company has qualified employees to work in the cloud, it is time to create the admin accounts.
-According to best practices, create two Azure admins that can act as Product Owners.
-This will ensure all critical decisions will have at least two pairs of eyes on them.
+According to best practices, create two Azure admins who can act as Product Owners.
+This will ensure that at least two pairs of eyes are on all critical decisions.
 It also eliminates any single point of failure in case of an emergency.

 Speaking of emergencies, create a separate Azure account that can be used if the primary one becomes compromised.
 In the same vein as having two admin employees, this will prevent any heartache if the original admin account is deleted or locked.